Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Monte Carlo estimates and the joint KL-divergence

 \section{Monte Carlo estimates and the joint KL-divergence}

-The laws of nature lead to inherently probabilistic measurements due to the uncertainty principle in quantum mechanics.
-Any observable that can be measured is therefore subject to fluctuations and follows a specific probability distribution.
+Physics experiments perform measurements on the final outcomes of a causal chain of events.
+These measurements are inherently probabilistic due to noise and the randomness from particle-physics interactions, and the measured observable follows a specific probability distribution.
 The probability distribution over possible measurement outcomes is called the likelihood function when viewed as a function of its parameters.
 It is a central object in both Frequentist and Bayesian statistical analyses to perform parameter estimation \cite{Roe2012}.
 Its shape is entirely determined by the laws of nature in combination with the detector response.
 However, because the laws can be convoluted and the experiment can be very complex, it is usually not possible to write down an explicit analytic expression.
 A common practice is to estimate the likelihood function from Monte Carlo simulations where all these complex effects are considered \cite{bsplines}.
 This estimated likelihood function is then used to perform inference or calculate confidence intervals.